Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 ### 4.8 Install Clustal Omega

-Download precompiled binary for Windows 64-bit (zip file) from http://www.clustal.org/omega/ (this site does not support HTTPS).
+Available at: http://www.clustal.org/omega/ (this site does not support HTTPS)

+Download Windows 64-bit zip file (`clustal-omega-1.2.2-win64.zip` as of Nov.
+2020).

 Extract all the files in `C:\ClustalO`.
 Make sure that the files get extracted in `C:\ClustalO\` and not in a subdirectory (e.g. in